AmnezziaCS/Dungeons-and-Bourbon/README.md

 #### Consumables 🍾

 These items will give you more health and damage upon use.
 You can only use them once, afterwards you will have to buy them again.

-### Stages 💀

-Stages are composed of multiple monsters.
-If you kill all of them without dying, you will be allowed to play the next one.
-You will also be awarded XP and Gold.

-Also note that you can play all the levels an infinite amount of times meaning you can farm them.

 ## Documentation